top of page

 Unlock the Potential of Your Workforce Are you a business owner struggling to find skilled tradespeople?
 Or looking to mentor the next generation through practicum partnerships but don't know where to start?

-Join us at the Leduc Golf and Country Club for a resource packed workshop designed specifically for employers in the trades.
+Join us for a resource packed workshop designed specifically for employers in the trades.
 This isn't just a typical networking mixer - it's a roadmap to scaling your business through strategic education partnerships and government support.

 What to Expect